yazanziyad98/medallion-dwh/README.md

 1. **Lightweight footprint.** MiNiFi is designed for edge deployment, minimal heap, It runs comfortably on an edge box that can't justify a full NiFi installation.
 2. **Network isolation.** Source database hostnames, credentials, and JDBC URLs **never leave the edge server**.
 Central NiFi only ever sees an inbound Site-to-Site connection from the edge; it has no route to, no knowledge of, and no credentials for the operational source.
 A compromised central NiFi node cannot pivot to the source database, because it doesn't have what it would need.

-### Management: Cloudera Edge Flow Manager (CEFM)

-The edge agent is configured, versioned, and deployed remotely from **Cloudera Edge Flow Manager**.
-The MiNiFi instance on the edge pulls its flow definition from CEFM on boot and on demand; flow updates are pushed centrally without SSHing onto the edge box.

 ### The two MiNiFi sub-flows